Galactic-Fur/Galactic-Fur/README.md

 - 👀 I’m interested in typing
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on myself
-- 📫 How to reach me: You don't....
-Hahahaha
+- 📫 How to reach me: You don't...

 <!---
 Galactic-Fur/Galactic-Fur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.